Labiaplasty (Vaginal Rejuvenation)

-Learn About Vaginal Rejuvenation in the Philadelphia, Bryn Mawr, and Newtown Square Areas
+Learn About Vaginal Rejuvenation in the Bryn Mawr, Newtown Square, and Philadelphia Areas

 While plastic surgery may be a sensitive topic for some people to discuss, matters related to the vaginal area can be a particularly difficult subject to talk about with another person, even if that person is a doctor.
 Women who want to address a stretched-out vaginal canal, damaged vulvo-vaginal structures, or overly large or asymmetrical labia that cause them physical or aesthetic discomfort should know that vaginal rejuvenation is an option, with several procedures available, including labiaplasty.
-The Philadelphia area's Dr. Laura Gowen will handle everything related to this subject with compassion and discretion, from the initial consultation to the surgery itself.
+The Bryn Mawr, Newtown Square, and Philadelphia area's Dr. Laura Gowen will handle everything related to this subject with compassion and discretion, from the initial consultation to the surgery itself.

 Women considering a labiaplasty or similar surgery should know that thousands of women like them express dissatisfaction with their vaginal tissues, which they may consider to be too loose or visually distracting.
 These sorts of problems can impact daily life in a number of ways, impeding everything from wearing certain swimsuits or tight clothing to sitting comfortably to being intimate with a partner.
 Plastic surgeons have noticed a recent increase in women choosing labiaplasty, which has risen in popularity as a procedure over the years.